Financial-Times/dotcom-page-kit/packages/anvil-server-ft-app-context/readme.md

 ### `context`

-An initial app context data object
+An app context data object, see [app context data](#app-context-data) for more information.
+Defaults to `{}`.

-## Context data
+## App Context data

-A summary of context data properties is displayed below but for full context please refer to the [JSON schema definition](src/schema.ts).
+A summary of app context data properties is displayed below but for full context please refer to the [JSON schema definition](src/schema.ts).

 | Property         | Type    | Description                                                 |
 |------------------|---------|-------------------------------------------------------------|